 Dawlish Lawn Tennis Club first played tennis on its present site in the early 1950’s.
 At that time the facilities consisted of three grass courts and a wooden converted beach hut clubhouse.
 In the early 1960’s the clubhouse was expanded to three wooden beach huts.
 During the late 1950s and 1960s there was a thriving Junior Club thanks to then coach, Sylvia Penguelly.
 From the mid 1970s until the early 1990’s the club was mainly for adults.
 There were few, if any juniors, and no junior coaching sessions.

 In 1992 the Committee, led by the then Chairman John Robberts, realised that sustaining tennis in Dawlish was going to be difficult on three grass courts due mainly to Teignbridge facilitating hockey during the winter on their existing eight tennis courts.

-So in 1992 the Club decided to convert to three all-weather courts plus floodlights.
-This would enable tennis to be played at the Club the whole year around.
-The cost for this upgrade was £32,000.
+So in 1992, the Club decided to convert to three all-weather courts plus floodlights.
+This would enable tennis to be played at the Club the whole year round.
+The cost of this upgrade was £32,000.
 The project was completed thanks to the hard work and leadership of John Robberts.
 1993 saw Teignmouth based twins Robert and Peter Elver take the reins of a dwindling Junior Section after the retirement of their existing coach.
 The Junior Club at that time consisting of 8 youngsters training for 2 hours on a Saturday morning.
 The Junior Section of the Club began to rise in dramatic fashion.
-By the end of 1995 there were over 50 Junior Members.
+By the end of 1995, there were over 50 Junior Members.